You are here

 Candidates of exceptional merit can be considered for admission after completion of their junior year of high school prior to graduation.

-This should not be confused with Early Action, the optional early deadline for first-time freshmen.
+This should not be confused with Early Action, the optional early deadline for first-time college students.
 Students actually graduating at the end of their junior year should follow regular application procedures.

 In addition to completing the application requirements for first time freshmen, Early Admission applicants must also submit letters of support from a parent or guardian and high school administration.